Updated May 23, 2022

 - Virtual events such as meals, happy hours, and games so that employees can socialize

 - Continued access to bosses and managers so that workers feel essential to the business’s mission

 - Strong communication technology so that employees can perform their roles effectively

-Maintaining and improving team culture should be a major emphasis for businesses during the COVID-19 pandemic.
+Maintaining and improving team culture should be a major emphasis for businesses during the COVID-19 pandemic and beyond.